 The V2G trial follows the first Electric Nation project from 2016/19 which at the time was the world’s largest EV smart charging trial.
 The trial captured data from more than two million hours of car charging, providing real life insight into people’s habits when charging their vehicles.

-By plugging in at specified times and putting energy back into the grid, active participants of the Electric Nation Vehicle to Grid project are expected to earn rewards (which vary dependent upon the energy partner proposition groups) over the one-year trial period, currently scheduled from June 2021 to June 2022 (trial dates revised in February 2021).
+By plugging in at specified times and putting energy back into the grid, active participants of the Electric Nation Vehicle to Grid project are expected to earn rewards (which vary dependent upon the energy partner proposition groups) over the customer trial period, currently scheduled from June 2021 to June 2022 (trial dates revised in February 2021).

 • Must be resident in the Western Power Distribution (WPD) licence area (Midlands, South West and South Wales)

 • Must have a Nissan EV with a battery capacity of at least 30kWh or more

 • Need to have the vehicle until the end of the trial (was March 2022, now June 2022 for all new applicants.
 This falls in line with the new trial dates revised in February 2021)